Blockchain & financial services: match of the century

 If the rapid growth of decentralised finance, or DeFi, protocols have shown us anything, it’s that there’s a more efficient way of doing things.
 The total value locked across all chains now stands at US$58 billion – a far cry from the US$160 billion at the end of 2021, but still representative of the substantial value these blockchain-based lending markets have to offer.

 As the industry evolves, we’ve seen these protocols become more inclusive, and actually build tools that would onboard traditional finance players into the space.
-A number of DeFi projects have created whitelisted pools which institutions can gain access to after a Know-Your-Customer/Anti-Money Laundering (KYC/AML) screening process.
+A number of DeFi companies have created whitelisted pools which institutions can gain access to after a Know-Your-Customer/Anti-Money Laundering (KYC/AML) screening process.
 Alkemi Network, for instance, is focused on building infrastructure to be one of the first “bank-grade” DeFi protocols.

 Lending platforms like Aave and Compound let users borrow funds using their crypto assets as collateral and lend their crypto at rates that traditional finance would find hard to compete with.